nasa/cumulus-dashboard/README.md

 ## Integration Tests

-Run the Dashboard in a terminal:
+For the integration tests to work, you have to launch the fake API and the dashboard first.
+Run the following commands in separate terminal sessions:

+     $ node fake-api.js
-     $ npm run serve
+     $ APIROOT=http://localhost:5001 npm run serve

 Run the test suite in another terminal:

      $ npm run cypress

 When the cypress editor opens, click on `run all specs`.

 ## Deployment Using S3